 XML started as a project for the W3C to bring another SMGL, Standard Generalized Markup Language, into use on the web(they had also created the first, and more well known, HTML).
 XML is a direct profile of SMGL, and in fact, much of it was implemented unchanged.
 The XML development team was comprised of eleven people, with James Clark acting as technical lead, who all worked mostly via email and teleconference; those eleven were supported by a 150 member interest group.

-This intrest group marked one of the very rare times that Netscape team members worked along side Microsoft employees.
-V1 was released and reccomended by the W3C in 1998.
-From its roots as a World Wide Web tool its practical application grew considerably, reaching most application fields, including: eCommerce, metadata applications, pervasive computing, personal finance, gaming, and entertainment production.
+This interest group marked one of the very rare times that Netscape team members worked alongside Microsoft employees.
+V1 was released and recommended by the W3C in 1998.
+From its roots as a World Wide Web tool, its practical application grew considerably, reaching most application fields, including eCommerce, metadata applications, pervasive computing, personal finance, gaming, and entertainment production.

 XML vs EDI for eCommerce Platforms